ShaunCurtis/Blazr.EditContext/readme.md

 ### The Edit Form

-The `EditContext` and `RecordEditContext` are set up in `OnInitialized` to ensure they have values before any rendering takes place.
+1. The `EditContext` and `RecordEditContext` are set up in `OnInitialized` to ensure they have values before any rendering takes place.
+2. The button states are governed by the `IsDirty` property in the `RecordEditContext`.
+3. Navigation is controlled by the `NavigationLock` component.
+4. The two buttons demonstrate setting values and the effect on both the `InputBase` component state - change to green to indicate they have been edited.

 ```csharp
 @page "/"